napeits/frstack/README.md

 # Install the ForgeRock Open Identity Stack (OIS)
 #

 NOTE: This is currently a work in progress.
-This works on Fedora / Vagrant.
+This currently works on Centos/Fedora using Vagrant, and on Google Compute Engine (GCE).
 Other combinations have not been tested.

 Installs the ForgeRock Open Identity Stack (OIS) on a guest VM image.
 Uses [Ansible](https://github.com/ansible/ansible) to automate the installation.
 This has been